US interest rates hit 14-year high in inflation battle

 In the US, the Fed is raising rates at one of the fastest paces in its modern history, a sharp reversal after years of low borrowing costs.

-Wednesday's increase - the fifth in a row - puts the rate the Fed charges banks to borrow from near zero at the start of the year to 3% for the first time since early 2008.
+Wednesday's increase - the fifth in a row - lifts the rate the Fed charges banks to borrow from near zero at the start of the year to 3% for the first time since early 2008.

 Forecasts released by the Fed on Wednesday show policymakers expect it to reach 4.4% by the end of the year - and rise to 4.6% in 2023, sharply higher than its prior forecasts.